hibbertda/hibbertda.github.io/_posts/2021-05-07-building-anf-test-env.md

 image: /assets/images/2021-05-07-anftesting/storagelayout.png
 toc: false
 classes: wide
 excerpt: "Hate sizing storage?
 I sure do.
-Give this a shot to build out a purpose built place to do it testing."
+Give this a shot to build out a purpose built place to do and do some testing."
 header:
-    overlay_image: /assets/images/2021-05-07-anftesting/storagelayout.png
-    overlay_filter: 0.5
+  theme: dark
+article_header:
+  type: overlay
+  theme: dark

 ---

 A common task when architecting an application is storage.
 A common denominator for on-premise and in your favorite cloud provider.
 A recent project working with an application that demanded a lot out of storage.
 In Azure we had a few different options with the potential to meet the storage performance requirements.
 After some back and forth we settled on two options: